“Postmenopausal women are especially vulnerable to STIs

 In Safer Sex and Sexually Transmitted Infections (STIs): What To Do If You Have An STI the JH also explains:

 “If you are diagnosed with an STI, it’s important to follow the treatment recommended by your doctor.
-Take the full course of medicines even if you start to feel better and symptoms disappear.
+Take the full course of medicines, even if you start to feel better and symptoms go away.

 It’s also important to tell anyone you’ve recently had sexual contact with so they can be tested and treated too.